 As large PV changes are frequent in the vicinity of the mountains, we quantify the contribution of orographic environmental PV (Sect.
 3.1) to the lower-tropospheric PV anomaly.
 To specify the role of the mountains, we thus focus on all "strongly orographic" cyclones, defined as cyclones dominated by environmental PV for which the orographic contribution provides at least 25 % of the PV anomaly.
-This definition yields 580 (19.5 %) strongly orographic cyclones, i.e., about one fifth of all investigated cyclones.
-Figure 8 shows that the mature stage of these cyclones occurs mostly close to the Alps in the Gulf of Genoa, the central Alps, the Atlas mountains, the Pyrenees, the northern Adriatic Sea, and the eastern region of the Black Sea (blue contours in Fig. 8).
-In the Gulf of Genoa, PV banners from the western Alps and the Mistral wind might provide high PV to intensifying cyclones, whereas in the eastern Black Sea the cyclones are surrounded by the Caucasus and Taurus mountains.
+This definition yields 580 (19.5%) strongly orographic cyclones, i.e., about one-fifth of all investigated cyclones.
+Figure 8 shows that the mature stage of these cyclones occurs mostly close to the Alps in the Gulf of Genoa, the central Alps, the Atlas Mountains, the Pyrenees, the northern Adriatic Sea, and the eastern region of the Black Sea (blue contours in Fig. 8).
+In the Gulf of Genoa, PV banners from the western Alps and the mistral wind might provide high PV to intensifying cyclones, whereas in the eastern Black Sea the cyclones are surrounded by the Caucasus and Taurus mountains.
 The location of most of the strongly orographic cyclones close to the mountains suggests that it is rather unlikely that mountains also strongly impact lower-tropospheric PV in cyclones that reach their mature stage over the central Mediterranean Sea.
-To

-Two case studies of cyclones with large orographic PV contributions provide deeper insights into the dynamics of strongly orographic cyclones, the next section provides two case studies.
+To provide deeper insights into the dynamics of strongly orographic cyclones, the next section provides two case studies.